Thursday, December 18, 2008

 Apple's PropertyList in Ruby

 Actually my code looks like a litte more lightweight, but it only implements a reader so far (using ordinary lists and also hash lists but no dedicated classes), and mine requires 'rexml/document' but theirs does it all itself -- another case of NIH.
-Both implementations don't support property values of type date and data.
+Both implementations don't support property values of type

 Maybe my code will survive this crisis.
 Will this then be another case of NIH itself?
 Or just offering an alternative?